Sheldon Whitehouse: Political spending

-Whitehouse has been a staunch critic of so-called "dark money": political spending by nonprofit organizations that are not required to disclose their donors.
-He initially focused his criticism on conservative "dark money", but in 2020, as undisclosed political spending on the left significantly exceeded undisclosed political spending on the right, he said this type of spending was a problem on "both sides."
+Whitehouse has been a staunch critic of so-called "dark money", or political spending by nonprofit organizations that are not required to disclose their donors.
+According to Roll Call, "Whitehouse hasn't been as convincing as he'd hoped in his campaign to curb conservative anonymous donors and their influence on the Supreme Court—even as that 'dark money' now floods in to support the judicial nomination process his party controls."
+Roll Call wrote that when talking about undisclosed political spending, Whitehouse "can sound conspiratorial".
+Ilya Shapiro of the Cato Institute, serving as a witness at one of Whitehouse's congressional hearings about political spending, said Whitehouse was on a "quixotic crusade".
+The New York Times and The Wall Street Journal have complained that, while positioning himself as someone opposed to dark money, Whitehouse has a history of accepting dark money and overlooking it when such contributions flow to his Democratic colleagues.

-In May 2019, Whitehouse spoke about "the dangers of 'dark money' groups funding Congress" at an event funded by the Center for American Progress (CAP) and the American Constitution Society, both groups that have received funding from dark money organizations.
+Whitehouse critiqued conservative dark money groups who backed Supreme Court Justice Brett Kavanaugh's nomination.
+The Washington Post criticized him for not addressing anti-Kavanaugh groups with the same scrutiny.

-Whitehouse and Senator Richard Blumenthal submitted an amici brief in Janus v.
-AFSCME, a U.S. Supreme Court case about the power of labor unions to collect fees from non-union members.
-They urged the Court to uphold the right of public sector unions to collect dues from non-members.
-Whitehouse expressed concern that the conservative Bradley Foundation had funded multiple organizations involved in the case and that none of those groups had disclosed that funding.
+In 2019, Whitehouse announced that he intended to introduce legislation that would require groups that file amicus curiae briefs with the U.S. Supreme Court to disclose their donors.

 Whitehouse has received over $175,000 in campaign donations from the League of Conservation Voters.
-He has close ties to billionaire Tom Steyer, who has donated $17,300 to Whitehouse since 2006.
+Billionaire Tom Steyer has donated $17,300 directly to Whitehouse since 2006.
 Other donors to Whitehouse include the Sierra Club and the Natural Resources Defense Council.

-In March 2021, Whitehouse convened a Senate Judiciary subcommittee hearing titled "What's Wrong with the Supreme Court: The Big-Money Assault on Our Judiciary."
+In March 2021, Whitehouse convened a Senate Judiciary subcommittee hearing titled "What's Wrong with the Supreme Court: The Big-Money Assault on Our Judiciary".
 He alleged that a "multi-hundred million dollar covert operation" influences the U.S. Supreme Court.

 Also in March 2021, Whitehouse wrote U.S. Attorney General Merrick Garland a letter asking him to investigate "what appears to have been a politically constrained and perhaps fake FBI investigation into alleged misconduct by now-Supreme Court Justice Brett Kavanaugh."
 Senator Ben Sasse critiqued Whitehouse's allegation that the FBI investigation of Kavanaugh had been "fake", saying "This kind of paranoid obsession is Nixonian poison to public trust."